ethereum-optimism/superchainerc20-starter/README.md

 ## What is SuperchainERC20?

-The full spec for the SuperchainERC20 standard can be found at: https://specs.optimism.io/interop/token-bridging.html#superchainerc20-standard.

 `SuperchainERC20` is an implementation of [ERC-7802](https://ethereum-magicians.org/t/erc-7802-crosschain-token-interface/21508) designed to enable asset interoperability in the Superchain.
 `SuperchainERC20` tokens are fungible across the Superchain by giving the `SuperchainERC20Bridge` permission to mint and burn the token during cross-chain transfers.
+For more information on SuperchainERC20 please visit the [docs](https://docs.optimism.io/stack/interop/superchain-erc20).

 **Note**: ERC20 tokens that do not utilize the `SuperchainERC20Bridge` for cross-chain transfers can still achieve fungibility across the Superchain through interop message passing with a custom bridge solution.
 For these custom tokens, implementing [ERC-7802](https://ethereum-magicians.org/t/erc-7802-crosschain-token-interface/21508) is strongly recommended, as it unifies cross-chain mint and burn interfaces, enabling tokens to benefit from a standardized approach to cross-chain transfers.